Skip to main content

 Romance Linguistics

 Professor Martin Maiden has published widely on Romance linguistics and morphology.
-Together with Adam Ledgeway (Cambridge), Professor Maiden is currently editing The Oxford Handbook of the Italian Language, to be published by Oxford University Press.
+Together with Adam Ledgeway (Bergamo), Professor Maiden is currently editing The Oxford Handbook of the Italian Language, to be published by Oxford University Press.
 Recent publications include The Cambridge Handbook of Romance Linguistics (co-edited with Adam Ledgeway; Cambridge University Press), and The Oxford History of Romanian Morphology (in collaboration with Gabriela Pană Dindelegan, Adina Dragomirescu, Rodica Zafiu, and Oana Uță Bărbulescu; Oxford University Press).

 Professor Sam Wolfe has worked extensively on the historical syntax of various Romance varieties, with particular interests in Gallo-Romance and Italo-Romance.
 His most recent monograph, Syntactic Change in French (OUP; 2021), offers the most exhaustive formal account to date of the evolution of French syntax, and his previous monograph Verb Second in Medieval Romance (OUP; 2018) offered a unified account of the evolution of the controversial Verb Second property in six different Romance varieties.
 He is currently collaborating with colleagues at the University of Padua on writing a grammar of Old Venetan and received funding from the John Fell Fund for the project A Comparative Perspective on the Languages of the Veneto.